-For example, the IHG Credit Card from Chase gives cardholders automatic platinum elite status, the Hyatt Card from Chase gives complimentary World of Hyatt Discoverist status, and the Hilton Ascend from American Express gives Hilton Honors gold status.
+For example, the IHG Credit Card from Chase gives cardholders automatic platinum elite status, the Hyatt Card from Chase gives complimentary World of Hyatt Discoverist status, and the Hilton Honors American Express Surpass® Card gives Hilton Honors gold status.

 To earn these status benefits outright, you’d have to stay an average of 40 nights a year with a single hotel group.

 It’s worth noting that complimentary hotel status isn’t limited to specific hotel-branded credit cards.
 Both the Platinum Card from American Express and the Business Platinum Card from American Express OPEN offer complimentary Hilton gold status and Starwood Preferred Guest gold status to cardholders.

 Now that Starwood, Marriott and Ritz-Carlton are all owned by the same entity, having free status in one group makes it possible to get some status benefits across the whole Marriott trifecta.

 Other high-end credit cards offer similar benefits, so if you’re looking to gain status with a specific hotel group, it is worth doing a little bit of digging into your card options.

 The United MileagePlus Club Card from Chase, for example, gives complimentary World of Hyatt Discoverist status – with a catch that you need to register to activate your benefit.

 In doing your research on your rewards card options, you might even discover that you already have access to a hotel status benefit on one of your current cards.
 You just didn’t know it.